The Atiyah class of generalized holomorphic vector bundles: Generalized holomorphic vector bundles

 A coordinate system on $E$ will generate a coordinate system on $\mathfrak{J}^1 E$.
 For a local coordinate system $(E|_{U_i},\varphi_i;z,p,q,u^\alpha)$ of $E$, the induced coordinate system on $\mathfrak{J}^1 E$ is where

 and $u_\lambda^\alpha:U_i^1\to \mathbbm{C}$ is given by

 This justifies that $\mathfrak{J}^1 E$ is a smooth manifold.

-\begin{Thm} Let $E$ be a generalized holomorphic vector bundle on a regular generalized complex manifold $M$.
-Then $\mathfrak{J}^1 E$ is also a generalized holomorphic vector bundle on $M$ and it fits into the following short exact sequence
+\begin{Thm} Let $E$ be a generalized holomorphic vector bundle over a regular generalized complex manifold $M$.
+Then $\mathfrak{J}^1 E$ is also a generalized holomorphic vector bundle over $M$ and it fits into the following short exact sequence

-of generalized holomorphic vector bundles on $M$. \end{Thm} \begin{proof} To see that $\mathfrak{J}^1 E$ is a generalized holomorphic vector bundle, it suffices to check the two conditions in Proposition \ref{Explicit}.
+of generalized holomorphic vector bundles over $M$. \end{Thm} \begin{proof} To see that $\mathfrak{J}^1 E$ is a generalized holomorphic vector bundle, it suffices to check the two conditions in Proposition \ref{Explicit}.